Book Title: The Darkest Minds

 Genre: Young Adult, Dystopian, Science Fiction

 Why I picked that quote: Overall, it explains how the MC thinks throughout the whole story.
 She wouldn’t ever express herself, it was maddening.

 - Plot: 8/5 It was overly long and rather slow at times, then there would be some heavy action and the next thing I knew they were doing something completely different, I was left thinking…what just happened…did I zone out or something?

 - Characters: 4/5 Although Ruby annoyed me sometimes, I was screaming at her to just to…say something, anything…because she internalized everything.
-Hopefully, in the next editions of the series she starts to realize that she doesn't have to keep everything to herself.
+Hopefully, in the next editions of the series, she starts to realize that she doesn't have to keep everything to herself.
 I loved Liam though, he was so freaking awesome and such a steadfast kind of guy.

-“Did you know...you make me so happy that sometimes I actually forget to breath?
+“Did you know...you make me so happy that sometimes I actually forget to breathe?
 I'll be looking at you, and my chest will get so tight...and it's like, the only thought in my head is how much I want to reach over and kiss you.”

 - The Feels: 4/5